Cloud-Hacks/asyncapi-glee/crypto-websockets/step2.md

 Let's dive into creating server side application to make interactions with client one.
-First create a folder `project` with `asyncapi` cli tool.
+First create a folder `project` with `asyncapi` cli tool in the `Tab 2`.

 ```plain
 asyncapi new glee